ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # local files if they correspond to that latest version.
   search_esgf: never

-  # Auxiliary data directory
+  # Directory for storing downloaded climate data
-  # Used by some recipes to look for additional datasets.
-  auxiliary_data_dir: ~/auxiliary_data
+  # Make sure to use a directory where you can store multible GBs of data.
+Your
+  # home directory on a HPC is usually not suited for that purpose, so please
+  # adapt the default value in this case!
+  download_dir: ~/climate_data

   # Rootpaths to the data from different projects
   # This default setting will work if files have been downloaded by ESMValTool